 As I sit here reflecting , I am very grateful that, over the years, I have developed a “toolbox” to support me in both good and difficult times.

-In the past 2 months I have been challenged in ways I would not have imagined – much like everyone.
+Over the past few years we have been challenged in ways we would not have imagined.
 This time has also shown me that I have resilience and strength that I did not realize I had.
 My heart has opened in ways I haven’t experienced, I have experienced feelings at a depth I had not felt.
 There is no telling what each day may bring.

 What I do know is that I have many tools to draw upon that I have been very valuable to me and, over the years, provided a foundation to navigate uncharted territory.

 It is never too late to develop a foundation of wellness!
 Much like a tree, this foundation will grow with branches that will flourish and be invaluable to you on a day to day basis.
 It is never too late and now it can be valuable.

 You may tell yourself that you cannot do it – you can!
 Step out of your comfort zone and start making some changes.
 Don’t listen to “that voice” that makes excuses, talks you out of it.

 I wanted to share with you my recommendations for health and wellness.
 For purposes of this discussion, I will call them the 4 pillars of good health.

 Daily Exercise has been a foundation of my daily regime.
 Getting my heart rate going (for me it is using an elliptical) or going for walks made such a difference in my energy level.
 Deep breathing walking